deep-geo/MoE-NuSeg/README.md

 ## Results

 Extensive experiments validate our model's effectiveness on test images.
-Our approach is designed for easy integration into existing clinical workflows.

 From left to right, the layout displays the following sequence:

 	1. Raw Input Image
 	2. Ground Truth (GT) Mask